 The California three strikes law is very controversial since it is designed to send repeat offenders to prison possibly for the rest of their lives.
 With such serious implications, defendants should not take a possible third strike conviction lightly.
 That’s why it’s vital that you call The SoCal Law Network to speak with a lawyer that can help defend your rights.
-Call 949-305-7995 to schedule a free consultation today.
+Call 949-305-7995 to schedule a free consultation with our assault and battery lawyers today.

-How Can Orange County Felony Defense Attorneys Help?
+How Can Laguna Hills and Orange County Felony Defense Attorneys Help?

 Orange County felony attorneys are also permitted to file motions to dismiss strikes against you all the way up until sentencing.
 In these situations, it is up to the defense to prove that the defendant’s prior record should be dismissed and not included as strikes against him or her.
 Luckily, our team is comprised of highly skilled motion law attorneys, well-known throughout the state of California.

 In the worst case scenario, you may be convicted and sentenced under the three strike law of California.
 Depending on the specifics of your case, lawyers may be able to appeal the conviction and argue that the punishment is unconstitutional because it is so disproportionate to the crime committed.

 Without a Laguna Hills and Orange County felony attorney on your side, you are leaving your fate in the hands of a court system that is known to aggressively prosecute criminals.